Horrible Bosses 2

 Horrible Bosses 2 features returning stars Jason Bateman, Charlie Day and Jason Sudeikis as Nick, Dale and Kurt respectively, having all quit their respective jobs in order to work towards their dream of entrepreneurship.
 Never mind the fact that Nick ended the last film as the president of the company and thus already was “his own boss”, the entire goal our three protagonists are working towards even though they already managed to achieve it by the end of the previous film.
 This pursuit is threatened by Burt and Rex Hanson, played by Christoph Waltz and Chris Pine respectively, the latter of whom is the comedic highlight of the film.
 In their attempt to protect their business from the Hansons, our lovable trio consult their dear mentor, Dean “Motherfucker” Jones, as played by Jamie Foxx.

 The film consists mostly of repeated sex jokes with the odd sprinkle of toilet humor here and there, ranging from sight gags to repeated cussing to “jokes” about female-on-male rape as perpetrated by Dale’s former boss Julia (Jennifer Aniston).
-Now, to their credit, writers Sean Anders and John Morris never portray Dale’s rape as a good thing, but it is quite evident that joking about rape of any sort on any gender honestly isn’t that funny, at least to the general audience.
-If you do find those jokes funny, you might require some help.
-Worse, some pedophilia jokes are tacked onto these small segments as well.
+Now, to their credit, writers Sean Anders and John Morris never portray Dale’s rape as a good thing, but it should be quite evident that jokes about rape of any kind are not funny.
+If you do find those jokes funny, you need psychological help.
+Even worse, some casual pedophilia jokes are tacked on to these already disturbing segments.

 Thankfully, those segments take up a small portion of the film, allowing us to watch Charlie Day play Charlie Day in all his chipmunk-voiced glory, Jason Sudeikis play Jason Sudeikis, and Jason Bateman play Jason Bateman.
 It’s a problem with the current brand of comedy Hollywood has been pumping out for a long time.
 None of the principal characters in the film are actually acting; rather, they’re all just playing themselves, or at least the focus-group pruned versions of themselves that have evolved throughout all of their films.